edalzell/statamic-charge/README.md

 ## INSTALLATION ##

 1. Copy Charge folder to `site/addons`
-2. Create (or copy) the settings file to `site/settings/addons/charge.yaml`
-3. Run `php please addons:refresh`
+2. Run `php please addons:refresh`

 ## SETTINGS ##

+* Go to `cp/addons/charge/settings` and fill in the required fields. `Collection` is for if you are using Workshop.
 * in `charge.yaml`
-    * `formset` - which formset you'll be using for the Form submission
+    * `charge_formset` - which formset you'll be using for the Form submission
+    * `charge_collection` - which collection you'll be using for the Workshop submission
     * `currency` - default currency for payments
     * `offer_memberships` - if you offer membership (on user registration), set this to `true`
 * in your `.env` file, which MUST NOT be checked in:
+    * please note the proper format for the [key/value pair](https://docs.statamic.com/environments#the-env-file)
     * `STRIPE_SECRET_KEY` - your stripe secret key, found here: https://dashboard.stripe.com/account/apikeys
     * `STRIPE_PUBLIC_KEY` - your stripe public key, found here: https://dashboard.stripe.com/account/apikeys

 ## USAGE ##